Your journey starts here

 This is important because every research study is set up to answer a specific question, and therefore comes with a set of criteria.

 You can only volunteer if you meet the criteria.
-Use our glossary of medical research terms to guide you.
+Use our glossary to guide you.

 So you think you might be eligible by reading the “Who can take part” in the study detail and feel you can get in touch with the team to volunteer.
 There are two places that hold this important contact information: